.410 bore: Handguns and shot pistols

 The fact that the .410 bore shell fits in a .45 Colt chamber has resulted in some unusual applications.
 While shotguns are often limited in minimum length, a firearm chambered in .45 Colt, such as the Contender pistol, is not defined as a shotgun even though it can chamber shotgun shells.
 In the UK, .410 shot-pistols are used around pheasant pens to kill rats where a full-length shotgun would be inappropriate.

 The Thompson Center Arms Contender pistols are commonly encountered with a special .45 Colt/.410 bore barrel.
-The barrel is rifled for the .45 Colt, but has a special choke and vent rib to make it function as a shotgun.
-Due to the rifled barrel, the assembled firearm is considered a rifle or pistol (depending on barrel length) and thus is not subject to the National Firearms Act's 18 in minimum barrel length.
+The barrel is rifled for the .45 Colt but has a special choke and vent rib to make it function as a shotgun.
+Due to the rifled barrel, the assembled firearm is considered a rifle or pistol (depending on barrel length) and thus is not subject to the United States' National Firearms Act's 18 in minimum barrel length.
 Nonetheless, possession of a Thompson Center Arms .45/.410 pistol barrel is illegal in California, for both dealers and individuals, and such a barrel may not legally be shipped into the state, or even taken into California for a hunting trip, by reason of it being classified as a short barreled shotgun (SBSG) when used with a Contender receiver.

 American Derringer has long offered .45 Colt-.410 bore Derringers.

 Bond Arms also offers various Derringer models which chamber both .45 Colt cartridges and .410 shotshell.

 Also, Taurus, Magnum Research, and Smith & Wesson offer revolvers with extended cylinders, long enough to hold .410 shells as well.
 Magnum Research offers a single-action revolver in their BFR (big frame revolver) line, while the Taurus Judge is similar in price to their other double-action revolvers, with the Raging Judge model capable of chambering and firing the .454 Casull cartridge.
 The Smith & Wesson Governor is a double-action revolver also capable of firing .45 Colt as well as .45 ACP cartridges with the aid of moon clips.
 The discontinued MIL Thunder 5 is also chambered in .410-bore.
 Over the years, a large number of devices have been made that will convert larger-gauge shotguns to accept .410 shotgun shells.

 Capacity, compared to other gauges

 Most shotgun cartridges are measured in terms of shotgun gauge.
 Shotgun gauge is determined by the weight of a round lead ball that is sized to fit into its barrel.
-For example, the barrel of a 12-gauge shotgun is equal to the diameter of a one-twelfth/pound lead ball (0.729 in) and a 20-gauge can fit a one-twentieth/pound lead ball (0.615 in).
-Using this method a .410 bore is equivalent to a (hypothetical) 67-gauge.
+For example, the barrel of a 12-gauge shotgun is equal to the diameter of a 1/12 of a pound lead ball (0.729 in) and a 20-gauge can fit a 1/20 pound lead ball (0.615 in).
+Using this method, a .410 bore is equivalent to a (hypothetical) 67-gauge, instead of the incorrectly labeled 36 gauge (0.506) in Europe and South America.